 Two independent reviewers will read and assess the work.
 A formal meeting is then arranged between the two reviewers and the doctoral researcher to discuss their outline.
 This meeting is an opportunity for doctoral researchers to explain their work to members of the Faculty, outside of those who are supervising them.
 The reviewers will provide verbal feedback on Parts A and B during this meeting, while doctoral researchers may also wish to ask the reviewers general questions about their progress.

 After the meeting, the two reviewers send a written report to the PhD Convenor for Law via lpsrec@sussex.ac.uk.
-As part of this report they will jointly make one of the four recommendations set out in Appendix 1.
-The rest of the research outline approval process will then follow the procedure set out in Appendix 1.
+As part of this report they will jointly make one of the following recommendations: